Juanitoverde/DiscoveryJournal/Abusive ACTions and MintMobileAPI .md

 **Well, this is where you get creative.
 I am writing this for pure infromation, its up to you to do what you will with it.
 I wrote this to show how you should always wonder how things work, tinker with things and explore.
 Theoredically you have all the information needed to call up mint. and provide a list of sim cards that 'dont work' and you would like a replacement.
 I'm sure mint would  replace a card if you know all the details that are provided by the correct response of a valid code.
 You can even social engineer possibly to say your the store based on the distributor # it provides.
 You can determine even what card you're claiming to be invalid by the product ID i'm sure. **

+This would be significantly deviating to a companies finances if used in a manner to actually abuse these services.
+This is just scratching the surface.

+Hypothetically, if abused.
+1 month ultra mobile 15gb is 39$ USD 39 x 12 = 468$ for a year's worth of service.
+With the potential to brute force these in bulk,
+10 individuals gaining free service for a year with this would equate to 4,680$ in profit loss.
+This is deviating to any company and imagine how many users would take advantage of this.
+A lot more then 10 I'm sure.

 **I'm in no way encouraging you to use this with any malicious intent.
 I am simply providing an example of how this could be used agaisnt a company.
 Why API's should be secure, and so on. etc..**